phpDocumentor/phpDocumentor/docs/references/phpdoc/tags/example.rst

 absolute URI, or as a relative or absolute file path.
 Use double quotes around the location to explicitly specify that it is a file path.

-To expand a relative URI or filepath, PhpDocumentor looks into multiple folders, until it finds an existing and readable file matching the one specified.
+To expand a relative URI or filepath, phpDocumentor looks into multiple folders, until it finds an existing and readable file matching the one specified.
 The folders being analyzed (in this order) are:
 -  A specific folder, specified at the configuration file or command line.